cryptoscan-pro/cryptoscan-provider/README.md

 # Cryptoscan Provider

+Important!
+This is not for public use.
+Use only if you are a Cryptoscan partner.

-WebSocket data provider library for real-time crypto data scanning and processing.
+WebSocket data provider library for real-time load data to Cryptoscan API.
+This library was created for integration with the [cryptoscan.pro](https://cryptoscan.pro) partners.

 ## Installation